MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/deployment.md

 ms.ContentId: a7b0cbb8-05d4-4f43-b5e1-7f3d8d83cce1
 title: Container Feature Deployment

-## Windows Container Requirements
+# Windows Container Host Deployment and Configuration.

 The Windows Container feature is only available in Windows Server 2016.
 The container role can be installed on Windows Server 2016, Windows Server 2016 Core and Nano Server.
 The Windows Container feature includes support for two different types of container, Windows Server Containers and Hyper-V Containers.
+This document will detail supported configurations and deployment steps.

-The Windows Server Technical Preview 4 supports the following Host and Base OS configurations.
+# Host and OS Image

+OS Images form the base of any Windows Container and are available as both Windows Server Core and Nano Server.
+At the Technical Preview Release 4, the following OS Image / Host Configurations are avlaiable.

 <center>
 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:80%" cellpadding="15" cellspacing="3">